Please note that the terms “member” and “registrant” are used interchangeably throughout our website

 • Elections are generally called in the fall, no later than the end of November each year.

-A call for self-nominations is made at least 60 days before the election date.
+The College makes a call for self-nominations at least 60 days before the election date.

-Elections take place in different districts in different years, and only members who are eligible to run in a particular election will be invited to submit nominations.
+Elections take place in different districts in different years.
+Only members who are eligible to run in a particular election will be invited to submit nominations.

-The College will also ask each nominee to provide a statement (100 words or less) that sets out how they propose to ensure public protection if elected.
-These statements:
+The College will also ask each nominee to provide a statement (100 words or less) that sets out how they propose to serve the public interest if elected.
+You statement should reflect your understanding of the College’s public-interest mandate.
+It should not be an effort at advocacy or self-promotion.

-• should not suggest that Council members represent optometrists in their district, as they actually represent the members of the public of their district; and
+You statement should not suggest that as a Council member you will represent optometrists in your district.
+If elected, you represent the interests of members of the public in your district.

-Biographies and statements will be publicly available on the College website in advance of voting.
+Both the biographies and the statements will be publicly available on the College website in advance of voting.

-• If you are interested in participating on a statutory committee, you can apply as a non-Council Committee member rather than running for a seat on Council.
+• Yes!
+You may be interested in serving on a committee.
+You can apply as a non-Council committee member rather than running for a seat on Council.

 Learn more about volunteering for a committee.